How to Be a Plastic-Free Baddie: Socially Anxious Edition

 RULE NUMBER TWO: CONFIDENCE IS KEY

 No one knows what to do with a socially outgoing Gen Z (we are few and far between), so step into your power and enter the space with confidence.
-Even if you aren’t feeling very confident, fake it til you make it.
+Even if you aren’t feeling very confident, fake it ‘til you make it.
 A confident baddie would never let the deli man slide their lunch into a plastic bag.
 A confident baddie wouldn’t even think about letting the barista slide a plastic top onto your coffee cup.
 No way.

 RULE NUMBER THREE: TEST THE LIMITS

-• We are constantly being fed messages that our individual habits won’t make a difference in the grand scheme, and hey, maybe that’s true, but we are far more powerful than we give ourselves credit for.
+We’re constantly being fed messages that our individual habits won’t make a difference in the grand scheme, and hey, maybe that’s true, but we’re far more powerful than we give ourselves credit for.
+It’s easy when something small goes wrong (the bodega man grabs the plastic bag) to begin questioning ourselves and our susty intentions.
+Never lose sight of your power.